digitalie/one-loader/README.md

 </script>
 ```

-In the example above I assigned custom types to these style and script tags.
-There are not restrictions on naming, so any string will work, however it is recommended to use descriptive values.
+There are not restrictions on type naming, so any string will work, however it is recommended to use descriptive values.
-Make sure you map appropriate loaders to these types, otherwise `one-loader` will ignore them.

 ## License